Delhi continues to vote differently on the national, local front

 'Janta malik hai': Nitish Kumar on Delhi election results 2020

-The BJP however put up an impressive show in the 2017 municipal body elections.
+The BJP, however, put up an impressive show in the 2017 municipal body elections.
 The party bagged 36 per cent of the votes and won 181 of the total 272 seats.
-The AAP on the other hand secured 48 seats with a 26 per cent vote share.
+The AAP, on the other hand, secured 48 seats with a 26 per cent vote share.

 In the 2019 Lok Sabha elections, the people of Delhi voted on national issues.
 The BJP won all the 7 states in Delhi and posted a 57 per cent vote share.
-In fact the party was ahead in all the 65 assembly constituencies in Delhi in 2019.
+In fact, the party was ahead in all the 65 assembly constituencies in Delhi in 2019.

 Delhi Results 2020: Trends suggest Congress scored a duck; Gandhi era to be ruled out in Delhi?

 The Congress in the national poll performed better than the AAP.
 The party garnered 22 per cent of the votes when compared to the AAP's 18 per cent.
-However AAP looking at the manner in which Delhi votes was extremely confident that it would defeat the BJP in a local election.
+However, AAP looking at the manner in which Delhi votes was extremely confident that it would defeat the BJP in a local election.
 The trends in Maharashtra, Haryana, Jharkhand are indicators that the people gave a thumping mandate in the national poll, but the party did find favour with the voters in the local elections.